zoeskan/MCB185/unit4-random.md

 print()
 ```

-What if you wanted to make something that wasn't 25% each letter.
+What if you wanted to make something that wasn't 25% each letter?
 One way to do
 that is with `random.random()` and conditionals.
 The code below generates
 sequence that is 70% AT on average.